Please read the following submission guidelines carefully to ensure that your submission will be considered for acceptance.

 Footnotes should be limited to content notes and appear in the footer of the appropriate page; all other referencing should conform to the APA parenthetical citation style (see http://owl.english.purdue.edu/owl/resource/560/01/).
 A list of references should accompany the manuscript, showing only those works actually cited in the article.
 Please note that the journal cannot publish articles where sources are not documented both completely and correctly.

-Acceptance letters (conditional upon further author editing) will be sent out by April 11, 2014.
+Acceptance letters (conditional upon further author editing) will be sent out in early 2017.
 Please wait until this time to query the journal regarding the status of your submission.